 Since 1976, every U.S. president has officially designated the month of February as Black History Month, an annual celebration of achievements by African Americans and a time for recognizing their important role in U.S. history.
 The event was originally the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Following is a list of Los Angeles events and cultural institutions participating in Black History Month.

 Located in Exposition Park, the California African American Museum (CAAM) exists to research, collect, preserve and interpret the history, art and culture of African Americans.
 The museum conserves more than 3,500 objects of art, historical artifacts and memorabilia.
 CAAM maintains a research library with more than 20,000 books and other reference materials available for limited public use.
 Target Sundays at CAAM is a monthly celebration of the diverse influences and achievements of art and culture from the African American Diaspora, as seen and heard through the eyes and voices of traditional and contemporary artists, community leaders, cultural historians, activists and educators.
-On February 3rd, Target Sundays at CAAM kicks off Black History Month with a wide range of performances by special guests.
-The event is co-hosted by Jeffrey Anderson-Gunter and Kim Whitley, and takes place from 1 p.m. - 5 p.m.
+On Feb.
+8, Target Sundays at CAAM kicks off Black History Month with a full day of programming from 11 a.m. to 4 p.m. featuring live performances, spoken word, art workshops and more.
+Admission is free and all ages are welcome.